nickpeck/composerstoolkitv2/README.md

 ...
 FiniteSequence(events=[Event(pitches=[48], duration=QUARTER_NOTE), Event(pitches=[43], duration=QUARTER_NOTE)])
 ~~~

-### Sequencers
+### Sequencer
-Sequencers are analogous to a MIDI sequencer, and allow us to cue multiple sequences together for playback on a given engine.
+The Sequencer is analogous to a MIDI sequencer, and allow us to cue multiple sequences together for playback on a given engine.
 By default, we use composerstoolkit.core.synth.DummyPlayback (which just logs the noteon/noteoff events), but we could save to MIDI, send to a MIDI device, or write our own playback engine that implements composerstoolkit.core.synth.Playback

 ~~~
 Context.get_context().new_sequencer(bpm=240, playback_rate=1)\